verneh/DS/README.md

 [Churn Predictor App](https://github.com/verneh/datasci/tree/master/Churn%20Predictor%20App) is code for app that predicts whether a person is a customer in a bank or not.

-[Churn Modelling](https://github.com/verneh/datasci/tree/master/ChurnModelling) dataset is taken from Kaggle.
+[Churn Modelling](https://github.com/verneh/datasci/tree/master/ChurnModelling) dataset is taken from Kaggle with a little customization from my part.
 Determined models to be used for Churn Prediction.
 Only the code for my first multipage app built through streamlit.io.

 [Energy](https://github.com/verneh/datasci/tree/master/Energy) is taken from eDx Data Science for Architecture, Engineering and Construction.
 Time series, clustering, and prediction through regression for energy on a target building.